theoriginalison/readme-generator/utils/README.md

     SOFTWARE.

   ## Contributing
-  a
+  My dog, Kira.

   ## Tests
-  d
+  None yet.
+Soon to come.

   ## Questions
-  Find me on GitHub here: c
+  Find me on GitHub here: Link here
-  Or you can reach me at a for any additional questions.
+  Or you can reach me at aslubar@gmail.com for any additional questions.